Ski Areas in Europe

 The ski resorts of Kaprun and Zell am See are joined by 56 ski lifts to create 130km of piste, 59 runs and 1 snowboard park.

-The SkiWelt area is the largest in Austria, linking Soll, Scheffau and Ellmau.
-There is a total of 250km of piste with 128 runs, 1 fun park and 93 lifts to ensure you get to experience all that is on offer during your ski holiday.
+The SkiWelt area is one of the largest in Austria, linking Soll, Scheffau and Ellmau.
+There is a total of 250km of piste with 128 runs, 1 snowpark and 93 lifts to ensure you get to experience all that is on offer during your ski holiday.

 The Espace San Bernado links la Rosiere in France with La Thuile in Italy giving you a choice of 73 runs, 2 slalom stadiums, 1 ski jump, and 1 snowpark spread over 150km with 37 lifts to make sure you have access to them all during your skiing holiday.